Olive Oil and Lemon Juice For Kidney Stones

 Dangers of Supplements & Kidney Stones

 In the United States, supplements are not regulated by the government or any agency.
-This means, supplements do not necessarily contain what they claim to have in them.
-In addition, they often have additional substances in them other than what is listed on the label.
+This means that supplements may not contain the ingredients they claim and oftentimes have additional substances that are not listed on the label.
 Perhaps most importantly, supplement companies can claim a product helps with any health condition under the sun, without any research to support it.

 How to Prevent Kidney Stones